 Every year growing from seed brings new experiences..

 and in those experiences we have the opportunity to learn and grow.
 A mistake or issue that you encounter this year is a lesson for the next.
-The interesting thing about growing living things is that each year is different to the next, so you are guaranteed to experience something new.
+The interesting thing about growing living things is that each year is different to the next, so you’re guaranteed to experience something new.
 The first year we got aphids on our seedlings was the worst!
 We didn’t even know that it was possible!
 But now we know to look for signs of pest damage and our seedlings have come out stronger for it.

 Finally, if things aren’t looking up for you and your seedlings, remember that there are nurseries, garden centres and farmers that have seedlings for sale.
 Try again for a fall garden, and write down your learnings for next season.